 Our internal vetting, which is typically robust, was even more aggressive on this project—we presented a handful of initial concepts, and absolutely everything that seemed like an obvious idea was scrapped.
 There are enough water logos in the world.

 In the end, a line diagram John used to explain his process to us proved to be a key factor in the final logo, helping us tie it more closely to his “return to purpose” message.

 The identity for Headwaters Coaching projects strength, clarity, and professionalism.
 But it also implies flow, an important note to strike for a company that helps people embark on a process of continual improvement.
 The visual and color selections bring to mind water as well, but subtly (rather than, say, hitting someone over the head with a kayak paddle).

-‘I have a design partner that I can rely on’
+‘I have a design partner I can rely on’

-“Finding Chalkbox was a really happy discovery,” he said.
-“The work is polished, professional, and exceeded my very high expectations.
-It’s really nice to know I have a design partner that I can rely on as I grow my business.”
+“Finding Chalkbox was a really happy discovery.
+I hired them to create my logo and identity for the launch of my new business, and from the beginning they were clear about what they do, how they do it, and what I would receive.
+Their work was polished, professional, and exceeded my very high expectations.
+They are good listeners, respond quickly and ultimately have saved me time while helping make my business look great.
+It is really nice to know I have a design partner that I can rely on as I grow my business.”

 Businesses change over time, and so do their branding needs.
 Reaching the right audience requires an identity that accurately reflects your mission, your promise, your story.
 Is your brand in alignment with what your business has become?
 We can help you understand where you are today—and where you need to be.
 Get in touch today to learn more.